Mostafa-wael/ROS-Guide-for-Beginners/README.md

 ```

 ## Credit:
-This guide is heavily based on the work of [ziad-ate](https://github.com/ziad-atef/ziad-atef).
+This guide is heavily based on the work of [Ziad Atef](https://github.com/ziad-atef/ziad-atef).